Arizona Nursing License Requirements

 1. Become a Registered Nurse.

-Prospective Arizona nurse practitioners must first have active licensure as a registered nurse in Arizona or a multistate registered nurse license.4 This requires that the candidate complete the regular steps to becoming a registered nurse, including completion of an undergraduate nursing program and passage of the NCLEX-RN.4
+Prospective Arizona nurse practitioners must first have active licensure as a registered nurse in Arizona or a multistate registered nurse license.4 This requires that the candidate complete the regular steps to becoming a registered nurse, including completion of an undergraduate nursing program and passage of the NCLEX-RN exam.4

 2. Earn a Graduate Degree or Diploma in Advanced Nursing.

-Nurse practitioners must obtain a master’s degree or post-master’s degree in nursing through an accredited nursing program.5 This program must hold national accreditation and include at least 500 hours of clinical practice as part of the curriculum.5 The Arizona State Board of Nursing also publishes a list of approved advanced practice programs, which can be accessed through its website.6
+Nurse practitioners must obtain a master’s degree or post-master’s degree in nursing through an accredited nursing program.5 This program must hold national accreditation and include at least 500 hours of clinical practice as part of the curriculum.5 The Arizona State Board of Nursing also publishes a list of approved advanced practice programs on its website.6

 3. Declare a Specialty Area of Advanced Practice.